heel pad syndrome

 The Medial Calcaneal Nerve Branch

-The medial calcaneal nerve branch is a nerve that passes beneath the heel bone, and it is located precisely where the pain will be located.
-The origin of this nerve is from the posterior tibial nerve.
-The posterior tibial nerve is a nerve branch that travels on the inside of your ankle.
-This nerve has branches that supply the bottom of the foot much like the carpal tunnel area in the hand.
-Two branches in the tarsal tunnel area extend to the arch and ball of the foot to supply sensation to this area.
+The medial calcaneal nerve branch passes beneath the heel bone, located precisely where the pain occurs.
+This nerve originates from the posterior tibial nerve, which travels along the inside of your ankle.
+The posterior tibial nerve has branches that supply sensation to the bottom of the foot, much like the carpal tunnel area in the hand.
+Specifically, two branches in the tarsal tunnel extend to the arch and ball of the foot, providing sensation to these areas.

-The third branch, the medial calcaneal nerve, goes down the inside of your heel and supplies the bottom of the heel bone.
-On its way to the bottom of the heel bone, it passes through a small tunnel on the inner side of the heel bone.
-This nerve tunnel composed of tightly connected tissue is thought to entrap (compress) this nerve.
-It is also thought that when the plantar fascia is thickened in patients with plantar fasciitis this nerve is also irritated.
-A patient can have both plantar fasciitis and nerve pain.
+Meanwhile, the third branch, the medial calcaneal nerve, travels down the inside of your heel and supplies sensation to the bottom of the heel bone.
+On its way to the heel, it passes through a small tunnel on the inner side of the heel bone.
+This tunnel, composed of tightly connected tissue, can entrap or compress the nerve.
+Additionally, when the plantar fascia thickens in patients with plantar fasciitis, this nerve often becomes irritated.
+As a result, a patient may experience both plantar fasciitis and nerve pain simultaneously.

 Diagnosis of Medial Calcaneal Nerve Branch Pain

-• Clinically – The doctor can evaluate the heel.
-Usually there will be some discomfort on the inner side of your heel bone.
+• Clinically – The doctor evaluates the heel by checking for discomfort, which usually occurs on the inner side of the heel bone.

-• Diagnostic Injections – An injection may be given at the entrapment site of the nerve at the inside of the heel before the nerve travels beneath the heel bone.
-Patients will respond favorably to these injections with a significant reduction of pain, and this confirms the diagnosis.
+• Diagnostic Injections – The doctor may administer an injection at the entrapment site of the nerve.
+The location is on the inside of the heel and then it follows beneath the heel bone.
+When patients respond favorably with a significant reduction in pain, this confirms the diagnosis.

 Treatment

-• Cortisone Injections – Cortisone injections can help confirm the injection but a series of two or three injections can eliminate the pain.
+• Cortisone Injections – Doctors can use cortisone injections to help confirm the diagnosis, and a series of two or three injections can eliminate the pain.

-• Radio Frequency Nerve Ablation Technique – This technique is used to block the pain signals in the nerve.
+• Radio Frequency Nerve Ablation Technique – This technique effectively blocks the pain signals in the nerve.

-• Surgery – As a last result, surgery can be used to resect the nerve and bury it into muscle in the lower leg.
+• Surgery – As a last resort, surgeons can resect the nerve and bury it into the muscle in the lower leg.

 Have you been told you have heel pad syndrome and the attempts by your doctor have failed?
 Please consider the little-known diagnosis of medical calcaneal nerve branch entrapment.
 This may truly be what is slowing you down and causing your heel pain.
 This is why you should contact our certified foot doctors.